 You have a right to a hearing within 15 days, unless you request a continuance.
 While this isn't the same thing as a court hearing, you do have important rights.
-You have the right to see all the evidence that the hearing officer sees in making their decision.
-You have the right to question witnesses.
-You also have the right to an attorney.
-(If you cannot afford an attorney, you should contact South Carolina Legal Services at 1-888-346-5592 and apply for services.)
+You have the right to have an attorney.
+Your hearing notice should include the contact information for the free civil legal aid in your area.
+(If you cannot afford an attorney, you should contact South Carolina Legal Services at 1-888- 346-5592 and apply for services.)
 Bringing an attorney to expulsion hearings greatly increases your student's chances of remaining in school.